 Continuing from our shoot in part 1 where we now have perfect color in camera, the next thing is to control the direction of light.
-Many photographers shoot portraits using Natural Light, and this approach can be absolutely beautiful.
-However the biggest trick and often failure (as with all lighting techniques) is to control the direction of light so eyes and skin pop.
-Many photographers miss this, and controlling direction of light is key to making images more professional.
+Many photographers shoot portraits using Natural Light, and this approach can be absolutely beautiful when we also control light direction.
+Instead of using light coming in from a haphazard direction with no control, if we instead control the direction, we’ll get eyes and skin to pop.
+It’s key to making more professional looking images.

 Watch this video…

-It’s noticeable from the side, but now see how things look through my camera.
-First we have the original image with no reflector and no light direction.
-Yes it has great color, but the lighting is coming in from haphazard angles.
-The result is dull eyes and hot spots in the wrong places.
+Looking through my camera, notice in this first image how there is no light direction.
+We have dull eyes and hot spots in the wrong places.
 We need to fix that so that the model’s eyes pop and her face is sculpted.

-In the upcoming article and video we’ll take things even further by adding flash outdoors with speedlights while controlling quality of light.
+Now that we’re nailing color and light direction, in the next video article we’ll take things even further by adding flash outdoors with speedlights while controlling quality of light.

 Until next time, America.